duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_3_dashboard.md

 > [`https://www.duckietown.org/site/your-token`](https://www.duckietown.org/site/your-token)

-Since we are not going to use Google Sign-In, you can click on **Skip**.
-This will let you skip the first two steps and move straight to **Step 3**.
+You should notice that the first two steps already appear to be completed.
-Do not worry about creating an administrator account (Step 2) for now, the Duckietown package for \\compose\\ will create one for us as soon as we authenticate for the first time using our personal token.
+Do not worry about creating an administrator account (Step 2) for now, a new aministrator account will be automatically created the first time we login using a Duckietown token.

 ### Step 3

-At this point, the **Step 3** tab should be open, as shown in the image below.
+**Step 3** is about configuring the dashboard.

 <div figure-id="fig:compose_first_setup_step3" figure-caption="">
   <img src="compose_first_setup_step3.png" style='width: 34em'/>